 What is the Australian minimum wage?

-The purpose of the minimum wage is to protect workers against unfairly low payment.
+The purpose of the minimum wage is to protect workers against unfairly low payments.
 Minimum pay rates ensure employees earn a minimum living allowance.
-They also encourage the fair distribution of organisation successes.
-Minimum wages play a part in helping to reduce poverty and increasing equality by promoting the right to equal pay for work of equal value.
+They also encourage the fair distribution of profits/revenue.
+Minimum wages play a part in helping to reduce poverty and increase equality by promoting the right to equal pay for work of equal value.

 The minimum wage that applies to you depends on several factors.
-These may include what industry you work in and how old you are, among other things, which we explain below:
+These may include what industry you work in and how old you are, among other things, which we explain in more detail below:

 The national minimum wage